|

 has the resources to provide the economic and logistical

-infrastructure through services such as Scotland's health
+infrastructure through services such as Scotland's

-and educational services, water and housing, and an
+health and educational services, water and housing,

-integrated transport system.
+and an integrated transport system.

-There must be no artificial barrier to using the tax
+There must be no artificial barrier to using the

-varying powers of the Scottish Parliament to provide
+tax varying powers of the Scottish Parliament to provide

 such resources.

-The 'fair needs assessment' (or Barnett) formula that
+The 'fair needs assessment' (or Barnett) formula

-should continue.
+expenditure should continue.

 A major step towards providing good quality, flexible